 - Meetings for booking demos or any other calls right in a chat window

-Basically, Drift offers so many sales and marketing features that you probably didn’t even know you needed them before you saw them on their website.
-But that is just the tip of an iceberg.
+Basically, Drift offers so many sales and marketing features that you probably haven’t even known you need them before you see them on their website.
+But that is just the tip of the iceberg.

 However, Drift software gets the most exciting when it comes to bots.
-Because in all honesty, none of the above mentioned features will work quite like you expect it to without automation.
-But in bundle, they can do wonders.
+Because in all honesty, none of the above-mentioned features will work quite as you expect them to without automation.
+But in a bundle, they can do wonders.

 Drift vs Intercom: features showdown

-Both Intercom and Drift share some basic features like live chat, knowledge base, and email automation even though Drift positions all their features from a sales and marketing angle.
+Both Intercom and Drift share some must-have features like live chat, knowledge base, and email automation, even though Drift positions all their features from a sales and marketing angle.

 However, their chat widgets look completely different.
-Intercom’s Business Messenger combines different apps in one window where you can choose to start a conversation, find an answer in the knowledge base or read company’s news.
-Drift’s Chat, on the other hand, looks simple and clean — it’s a simple window where you can chat with customer support and answer qualifying questions from a chatbot.
+Intercom’s Messenger combines different apps in one window where you can choose to start a conversation, find an answer in the knowledge base, or read the company’s news.
+Drift’s Chat, on the other hand, looks basic and clean — it’s a simple window where you can chat with support and engage with a chatbot.

-Intercom offers one unique feature that Drift doesn’t have in its package and it’s product tours for customer onboarding.
+Intercom offers one unique feature that Drift doesn’t have in its package.
+It’s product tours for user onboarding.
 Basically, you won’t need any third-party solutions to integrate contextual tips right into your product.

 On the other hand, Drift has all those meetings, videos, and, of course, account-based marketing.
 The latter is a very unique feature that has no rivals whatsoever.

 Drift’s bots are also more evolved and diverse (they even offer email bots).
-However, Intercom has been working on their AI automation quite actively for the last few years and made a huge breakthrough in this department.
+However, Intercom has been working on its AI automation quite actively for the last few years and has made a huge breakthrough in this department.

 Intercom vs Drift: prices